DeborahDuke22/Shopit/README.md

 ## Steps
-Download or fork folder then push to editor of your choice Activate virtual environment by typing the following command into your command prompt: .venv/Scripts/activate Install Python and ensure version is up to date install django
+Download or fork folder then push to editor of your choice .Activate virtual environment by typing the following command into your command prompt: .venv/Scripts/activate .Install Python and ensure version is up to date, then install django.
 Run server using the following command: python manage.py runserver

 ## Program Language Used
 - Django